Hungarian film shines light on Roma persecution

 Fliegauf grew up with Roma friends and had a Roma girlfriend as a teenager, but then lost touch with the community.

-He says it was only during his year of research for the film that he realized how difficult their plight had become since the fall of communism some two decades ago.
+He says it was only during his year of research for the film that he realised how difficult their plight had become since the fall of communism some two decades ago.

 "After the political system changed, of course they were laid off first and that's when the situation got bad," he said.